Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Proofs

-By assumption~\ref{a:co} we can choose an $i \in \NN$ such that $V^i$ is a compact linear operator on $L_p(\pi)$.
+In doing so, we aim to apply~Theorem~\ref{t:lsr}.
+We cannot do so directly because $V$ is not compact.
+However, by Assumption~\ref{a:co} we can choose an $i \in \NN$ such that $V^i$ is a compact linear operator on $L_p(\pi)$.
 Fix $j \in \NN$ with $0 \leq j \leq i-1$.
-By lemma~\ref{l:qiqi} we know that $V^j \1$ is positive $\pi$-almost everywhere on $\XX$, and is therefore quasi-interior.\footnote{By the Riesz Representation Theorem, the dual space of $L_p(\pi)$ is isometrically isomorphic to $L_q(\pi)$ where $1/p+1/q=1$.
+By Lemma~\ref{l:qiqi} we know that $V^j \1$ is positive $\pi$-almost everywhere on $\XX$, and is therefore quasi-interior.\footnote{By the Riesz Representation Theorem, the dual space of $L_p(\pi)$ is isometrically isomorphic to $L_q(\pi)$ where $1/p+1/q=1$.
 If $g$ is a nonnegative and nonzero element of $L_q(\pi)$ then it is positive on a set of positive $\pi$ measure.
 Since $f \gg 0$ on $\XX$, the produce $fg$ must be positive on a set of positive $\pi$ measure.
-Hence $\int fg \diff \pi > 0$, so $f$ is quasi-interior.} As a result, theorem~\ref{t:lsr} applied to $V^i$ with initial condition $h := V^j \1$ yields
+Hence $\int fg \diff \pi > 0$, so $f$ is quasi-interior.} As a result, Theorem~\ref{t:lsr} applied to $V^i$ with initial condition $h := V^j \1$ yields

 But $r(V^i) = r(V)^i$, so $\| V^{in+j} \1 \|^{1/(in)} \to r(V)$ as $n \to \infty$.
 It follows that

 As this is shown to be true for any integer $j$ satisfying $0 \leq j \leq i-1$, we can conclude that \eqref{eq:lsr2} is valid. \end{proof}